 Special Features of Tether USDT

-The main special feature of USDT is that it is always worth one U.S. dollar.
-That makes it highly useful for storing or transferring value, as it is always worth the same price.
-Bitcoin, Ethereum, and other popular cryptocurrencies typically fluctuate in value based on market supply and demand.
+The main special feature of USDT is that it introduces the stability of fiat currency into the blockchain.
+That makes it useful for storing or transferring value, as it is always worth the same price and its owner doesn't have to worry about losing purchasing power.
+Bitcoin, Ethereum, and other popular cryptocurrencies fluctuate in value based on market supply and demand.
 With USDT, it’s always worth a dollar by design.

 The Tether parent company claims to hold assets equal to the total outstanding market value of its currency.
 That means it has a dollar in cash or highly liquid investment assets for every one USDT in circulation.
 If you trust Tether and its accountants in the Cayman Islands, that makes it a great alternative to regular USD for many purposes, including international remittances and trading crypto without converting back into dollars.
 But there are enough questions about Tether’s assets and motives that it’s essential to read the controversy section below before going all-in on USDT for your banking needs.